 The Addis Ababa-Djibouti Railway is the latest beneficiary of China's African investment programme, with the BRI set to ensure that the number of such projects is set to increase, but are China and Africa's agendas truly compatible?

-Djibouti is among the tiniest of all of the African nations, while Nigeria has long been considered the economic powerhouse of the Horn region of East Africa.
+Djibouti is among the tiniest of all of the African nations, while Ethiopia has long been considered the economic powerhouse of the Horn region of East Africa.
 Both, however, are clear beneficiaries of the Belt and Road Initiative (BRI), China's massive international infrastructure and trade development programme.

 While Djibouti may be diminutive, its port packs a punch, occupying, as it does, a strategic position straddling the entrance to the Red Sea.
 The country also has a substantial military presence, including the largest American military base in Africa.
 By contrast, Ethiopia, a nation with the second-largest population on the continent, is a true regional economic bright spot.